-If you have reported three incidents of anti-social behaviour in the last 6 months to the police, your Housing Association or Westminster City Council, and you feel that no action has been taken, you can request a formal case review by starting a community trigger.
+If you've reported 3 incidents of anti-social behaviour in the last 6 months to the police, your Housing Association or Westminster City Council, and you feel that no action has been taken, you can request a formal case review by starting a community trigger.
 A film on what to expect if you apply for a Community Trigger and the application form can be found here:

-Section 7 - Appendix 2: Our Commitment
+8. Appendix 2: Our Commitment